Need to make a video, but don’t have a camera? No problem!

 Dive into that library and remix and match to create new videos.
 It might be as simple as creating a shorter version of a long video to share on your social channels.
 Or, an updated voiceover for an older video.

-Each of the former nine approaches could result in a finished video.
+Each of the approaches above could result in a finished video.
 However, you might need a combination thereof to achieve the result you want.

 Variety is the spice of life, as they say.
 There’s no real reason to exclusively use one technique when making a video.